cocos/cocos-docs/en/release-notes/asset-manager-upgrade-guide.md

 For **Programmers**, the impact is mainly in the fact that all APIs that were originally used in the code for `cc.loader` need to be changed to a series of APIs that use `cc.assetManager`, which is described in detail in this article.
 **Note**: Since v2.4 supports Asset Bundle feature, the subpackage settings in the project need to be upgraded, please refer to [Subpackage Upgrade Guide](./subpackage-upgrade-guide.md) documentation.

-## Frequently Asked Questions

-### Do I need to upgrade manually?

-You will need to upgrade if.
+## Situations that require upgrading manually

 - You use APIs that start with `cc.loader` in your own game code, such as `cc.loader.loaderRes`, `cc.loader.loadResDir`, `cc.loader.release`, etc.
 - You use APIs that start with `cc.AssetLibrary` in your own game code, such as `cc.AssetLibrary.loadAsset` and others.
 - You use an API that starts with `cc.url` in your own game code, such as `cc.url.raw`.
 - You use types such as `cc.Pipeline`, `cc.LoadingItems` in your own game code.
 - You have used the `cc.macro.DOWNLOAD_MAX_CONCURRENT` property in your own game code.

 ## Upgrade steps